USAFrenzy/Serenity/README.md

 ## Current Goals
 - [ ] Get From Current Usage Syntax To Expected Usage Syntax
-- [X] Have The Registration Of A Logger Grab The Manager Handle And Emplace Itself Into The Manager Vector Via The Handle
+- [X] Have The Registration Of A Logger Grab The Manager Handle And Insert Itself Into The Manager Via A Handle
 - [ ]
 - [ ]
 - [ ]